efsalvarenga/CV/index.md

 # Estevao Alvarenga CEng

+#### **Operational Research Industrial Engineer**
-- **Operational research industrial engineer** with 14 years' experience in several facets of the Oil & Energy's landscape, capturing commercial value across E&P, refining, utilities and new energies;
+- 14 years' experience in several facets of the Oil & Energy's landscape, capturing business value across **E&P, refining, utilities and new energies**;
-- Proven record in **meeting business wishes** through cutting edge digital technology;
+- Proven record in **meeting business requirements** through cutting edge digital technology;
 - Integrator by nature, able to **clearly communicate and influence senior stakeholders, business and technical professionals**;
-- **Systematic approach to opportunities**, defining commercial value alongside high level requirements and, sequentially, slicing components into detailed sub-components.
+- **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex concepts for each of its subcomponents.

 ## Professional Experience